-- For a multilingual site, add the hreflang attribute with a language indicator to each URL.
+- For a multilingual site, add the hreflang attribute and a language indicator to each URL.

 Step 5.
 Connect pages with internal linking

-The rule of thumb here is that every page should have a link pointing to it and coming from it.
-Search crawlers find and index websites by going from one page to another, and they do so by following the links, unless they are told otherwise.
+Search crawlers find and index websites by going from one page to another.
+Unless they are told otherwise, crawlers achieve this by following the links.
 Smart internal linking will help crawlers find all the content on your website.

 For more details on building strong connections between your pages, check out our guide on internal linking.